valory-xyz/open-autonomy/docs/get_started.md

 ## Further Reading
-While this walkthrough to a simple Hello World example should give a general overview of the development process and the main elements that play a role in an {{agent_service}} and inside an agent, there are a few more elements in the {{valory_stack}} that facilitate building complex applications and interact with real blockchains and other networks.
+While this walkthrough to a simple Hello World example should give a general overview of the development process and the main elements that play a role in an {{agent_service}} and inside an agent, there are a few more elements in the {{open_autonomy}} framework that facilitate building complex applications and interact with real blockchains and other networks.
 We refer the reader to the more advanced sections of the documentation, where we explore in detail the stack.